DjonnyX/Ice/README.md

-# Ice - high tactile engine for touch interfaces based on html5
+# Ice - high tactile engine for touch ui based on html5